refayathaque/azure-104-notes/README.md

 - All Access Tiers from most expensive to least (storage-wise): Premium (8x more expensive compared to Hot for storage, but 1/3 of Hot for read/write operations), Hot, Cool, Archive
 - Lifecycle Management: Use policies to transition your data to the appropriate access tiers or expire (delete) at the end of the data's lifecycle
 - Object Replication: When enabled, blobs are copied asynchronously from a source storage account to a destination account - You can set up replication rules where you declare the source container & the destination container, filters (add prefix match), & what exactly you want to copy over (e.g., only new object/all files/etc.)
-- Only the General Purpose V2 & Blob storage account types support the Archive access tier
 - Blob Storage account can be used to make all sorts of files publically accessible, like images/documents/static website files - But using a CDN is a more optimized way of serving these static files to users around the world (using caching) - CDN is a global resource & does not live in any region - 4 pricing tiers, with the cheapest 1 being the Microsoft 1, & the most expensive being the Premium Verizon (there is also a Standard Akamai in the middle) - Tiers vary by what benefits they offer
 - CDN (Content Delivery Network) - allows you to improve performance by removing the burden of serving static, unchanging files from the main server to a network of servers around the globe; a CDN can reduce traffic to a server by 50% or more, which means you can serve more users or serve the same users faster
 - If you need to only allow connections to the storage account from specific IP addresses/ranges you can configure that under "Firewalls & virtual networks"
   - When network rules are configured, only applications requesting data over the specified set of networks or through the specified set of Azure resources can access a storage account.
 You can limit access to your storage account to requests originating from specified IP addresses, IP ranges, subnets in an Azure Virtual Network (VNet), or resource instances of some Azure services.
 - If a storage account needs to be access from a VNet hosting VMs then you need to _enable & create a service endpoint & configure network access to the storage account_
-- Azure Storage Explorer: _Upload, download, and manage Azure blobs, files, queues, and tables, as well as Azure Cosmos DB and Azure Data Lake Storage entities.
-Easily access virtual machine disks, and work with either Azure Resource Manager or classic storage accounts.
-Manage and configure cross-origin resource sharing rules._
+- Azure Storage Explorer: _Upload, download, & manage Azure blobs, files, queues, & tables, as well as Azure Cosmos DB & Azure Data Lake Storage entities.
+Easily access virtual machine disks, & work with either Azure Resource Manager or classic storage accounts.
+Manage & configure cross-origin resource sharing rules._
-- Types of storage accounts and their capabilities:
+- Types of storage accounts & their capabilities:
   - ![Storage Account Types](storageAccountTypes.png)
+    - All 3 access tiers (hot, cool, archive) - _Blob storage & GPV2_
+    - GRS - _Blob storage, GPV1 & GPV2_
+    - ZRS - _Block Blob storage, File Storage & GPV2_

 ### Import & export data to Azure